Virtual-Coffee/virtualcoffee.io/src/member-resources/guide-for-prospective-members.md

 See you in one of our Coffees! ☕ {.display-5 .my-5}

-If you have any other questions, you can email it to our Maintainers at hello@virtualcoffee.io.
+If you have any other questions, you can email them to our Maintainers at hello@virtualcoffee.io.

 {% endtextContainer %}